scalatra/scalatra-website/guides/http/authentication.md

 [ScentryStrategy](https://github.com/scalatra/scalatra/blob/develop/auth/src/main/scala/org/scalatra/auth/ScentryStrategy.scala).

-See Scalatra's built-in [BasicAuthStrategy](https://github.com/scalatra/scalatra/blob/develop/auth/src/main/scala/org/scalatra/auth/strategy/BasicAuthStrategy.scala) for an example of how to do this, but keep in mind that the `BasicAuthStrategy` is itself abstract, so you'll need to implement your own concrete strategy.
+See Scalatra's built-in [BasicAuthStrategy](https://github.com/scalatra/scalatra/blob/develop/auth/src/main/scala/org/scalatra/auth/strategy/BasicAuthStrategy.scala) for an example of how to do this.
+Keep in mind that the `BasicAuthStrategy` is itself abstract, so you'll need to implement your own concrete strategy.

 ## Dependency